Ampelmann system: Ampelmann technology

 Accessing any offshore structure can be problematic due to the movement of a vessel relative to the structure.
-The Ampelmann eliminates any relative motion by taking instant measurements of the ship’s motions and then compensating movement using a Stewart platform.
+The Ampelmann eliminates any relative motion by taking instant measurements of the ship's motions and then compensating movement using a Stewart platform.
 This means that the top of the Ampelmann remains completely stationary compared to the structure.
-The offshore gangway can then be extended towards the structure, so all personnel can walk to work offshore safely, even in high wave conditions.
-The system operates at maximum windspeed of 20 m/s or 38 knots.
+The offshore gangway can then be extended towards the structure, so all personnel can walk to work offshore safely, even in high-wave conditions.
+The system operates at maximum windspeed of 20 m/s, or 38 knots.

-Besides transferring people, the system can also be used for cargo transfer up to 1000kg.
+Besides transferring people, the system can also be used for cargo transfer up to 1000 kg.